Dilru1/SteadyDiffuseEmission/README.md

 **Remote Directory:**
 1. Ensure that the directory structure is correctly organized.
-2. Verify that the directory structure adheres to the required format.
+2. Verify that the all the scripts and subdirectories are presence in directory strucutee.
+3. I use oarsub script to run all the scripts.